A clear, repeatable structure that teachers and children can trust.

 How much does Big Maths cost?

 Big Maths Online is priced as a single whole-school licence starting from £1,700 per year for a school of up to 180 pupils.
-There are no per-pupil charges, no bolt-on costs, and no separate charges for assessment, tracking, or resources.
-Everything, over 15,000 resources, lesson planning tools, Beat That! assessment, and progress tracking from Early Years to Year 6 / Primary 7, is included.
-For parents, Big Maths at Home is available from £5 per month.
+There are no per-pupil charges and no bolt-on costs for assessment, tracking, or resources.
 See full pricing →

 How long does it take to implement Big Maths in a school?

 Most schools are up and running within a few weeks.
-Implementation begins with a free demo, followed by onboarding support to set up your school on Big Maths Online and run the initial Beat That! baseline assessment.
-The CLIC lesson structure is consistent and straightforward… teachers typically feel confident after just a few lessons.
-Because the structure is the same from Early Years to Year 6 / Primary 7, the whole school adopts a consistent approach quickly, without a long transition period.
-See Implementation support →
+Implementation begins with a free demo, followed by onboarding support to set up Big Maths Online and run the initial Beat That! baseline assessment.

 Can parents use Big Maths at home?

 Yes.
-Big Maths at Home is a dedicated home learning platform for parents.
-It gives children access to the same structured Big Maths approach at home, including Beat That! practice challenges, Learn Its activities, and step-by-step maths practice that reinforces exactly what they’re learning at school.
-Subscriptions start from £5 per month for one child, with a discounted rate for siblings.
-More for parents →
+Big Maths at Home gives children access to structured Big Maths practice at home, including Beat That! practice challenges, Learn Its activities, and step-by-step maths practice.

 What evidence is there that Big Maths works?

 Big Maths has been used in primary schools for over 15 years and has an independently verifiable evidence base.
 Schools using Big Maths were recognised by the Department for Education as being in the top 2% nationally for KS2 maths results.
-Rockmount Primary School in Croydon was judged Outstanding across every category by Ofsted in June 2025, with mathematics as a deep-dive subject.
-Individual schools report their highest-ever SATs results after implementing Big Maths, some achieving almost 20% above national average.
 See the full evidence →

 Ready to see how it all fits together?

-Book a free demo and we’ll walk you through the CLIC structure, the Progress Drives, the tracking, and the resources, tailored to your school and curriculum.
+Book a free demo and we will walk you through the CLIC structure, the Progress Drives, the tracking, and the resources, tailored to your school and curriculum.

 Not ready to book?
 Send us a question or see what a lesson looks like.